pH-7/GoodJsCode/readme.md

 ## Readable Name: Variables

-Mentioning clear good names and explicit names for your variables is critical to prevent confusions.
+Mentioning clear good and explicit names for your variables is critical to prevent confusions.
 Sometimes, we spend more time understanding what a variable is supposed to contain rather than achieving the given task.

 ### ❌ Bad Variable Name